 - tomato sauce – here there is not 100% agreement, but I strongly recommend not to use cheese with simple tomato sauces

 - bolognese sauce, tortellini – yes, definitely!
 And, of course, Parmigiano- Reggiano here

 - carbonara, amatriciana, gricia, cacio e pepe – yes, pecorino here!

 - always remember that Italian food is strongly regional.
 If you don’t know which cheese to add, use Parmigiano-Reggiano for recipes from Northern Italy, pecorino for Central Italy (e.g. Rome, Tuscany), ricotta salata (an aged variant, perfect to be grated, of fresh ricotta cheese) for Southern Italy.

 Finally, serve your pasta and add some fresh herbs on top.
-Here my recommendation is: in Italy a lot of pasta dishes will never be served with herbs on top, while aroad parsley and basil are everywhere.
+Here my recommendation is: in Italy, a lot of pasta dishes will never be served with herbs on top, while abroad parsley and basil seem to be everywhere!
 Please consider that: